-Over the years I have worked closely with many businesses operating in the travel and tourism industry, from nationwide car rental companies to owner-managed B&Bs.
+Over the years I have worked closely with many businesses operating in the travel and tourism industry, from a nationwide car rental company to an owner-managed B&B and online travel agency.

 1. Make sure your website beautifully represents your establishment